 For most of us, one of our life goals is to live a long and healthy life.
 However, as the old saying goes for many, "life is short."
 By the time we've retired, there are only so many years we can enjoy ourselves, not to mention the healthy years we have left can be even fewer.
 Luckily, recent science and studies show that we could dramatically increase our longevity by making a few minor tweaks to our lifestyle.
 Before we get into these small tweaks, let's look at what we're trying to extend - healthspan and lifespan.

 Lifespan is the total number of years you will live, while healthspan is the total number of years you will live in good health.
 In the modern pursuit of longevity, are we optimizing for healthspan or lifespan?
-The answer, both.
-Traditionally, longevity as science looks mostly to increase your lifespan and increase life expectancy from birth.
+The answer is both.
+Traditionally, longevity as science looks mostly to increase your lifespan and life expectancy from birth.
 However, in recent years scientists have been looking more and more at optimizing for healthspan as well.
 Old age is associated with a much higher chance of practically every chronic disease.
 Because lifespan and healthspan are closely related, optimizing for both helps us live longer.

 So healthspan and lifespan, how do we optimize for them?
 Here are five things you can do: